poonamsabale98/terraform-cross-cloud-backup-/README.md

 Provisioned a new Resource Group using Terraform.

 **2)Storage Account:**
-Created a Storage Account with:Standard tier
+Created a Storage Account with:Standard tier,
-                               LRS replication
+                               LRS replication,
-                               HTTPS‑only enforced
+                               HTTPS‑only enforced,
                                Encryption at rest enabled

 **3)Blob Container:**